strongloop/strong-mq/README.md

 Either 'push', or 'pull'.

+### Event: 'message'

+Event is emitted when a subcribed pull queue receives a message.

+* `msg` {Object} Message pulled off the queue

 ## Topic queue (pub/sub)

-Topics are dot-separated words.
-Subscriptions match leading words.
+Topics are dot-separated alphanumeric (or `'_'`) words.
+Subscription patterns match leading words.

-### connection.pubQueue(callback)
+### connection.createPubQueue()

-Returns a queue for publishing on topics.
+Return a queue for publishing on topics.

-Callsback when queue is ready for use.

 ### pub.publish(msg, topic)

 * `msg` {Object} Message to publish onto the queue
 * `topic` {String} Topic of message, default is `''`

-### pub.close(callback)

-Callsback when queue has been closed.
-Closing the connection before the queue has been closed can lead to errors.

-### connection.subQueue(callback)
+### connection.createSubQueue()

-Returns a queue for subscribing to topics.
+Return a queue for subscribing to topics.

-Callsback with null on success, or an `Error` object on failure.

-### sub.subscribe(topic[, callback])
+### sub.subscribe(pattern[, listener])

+Listen for messages matching pattern on a topic queue.

-* `topic` {String} Topic of message, may contain wildcards, default is `''`
+* `pattern` {String} Pattern of message, may contain wildcards, default is `''`

-Callback will be registered with the `'message'` event.
+`listener` is optional, it will be added as a listener for the `'message'` event if provided.
+Add your listener to the `'message'` event directly when subscribing multiple times, or all your listeners will be called for all messages.

+Example of subscribing to multiple patterns:

     sub.subscribe('that.*')
       .subscribe('this.*')
-      .on('message', function callback(msg) { ... });
+      .on('message', function (msg) { ... });

+Example of subscribing to a single pattern, and providing a listener:

+    sub.subscribe('other.*', function (msg) { ... });

+### queue.close()

+Close the queue.

+### queue.name {String}

+Name used to create queue.

-### sub.close(callback)
+### queue.type {String}

-Callsback when queue has been closed.
-Closing the connection before the queue has been closed can lead to errors.
+Either 'pub', or 'sub'.

 ### Event: 'message'

+Event is emitted when a subcribed pull queue receives a message.

-* `msg` {Object} Message received off the queue
+* `msg` {Object} Message pulled off the queue

-Event receives a `msg` object.
+## Provider: NATIVE

+The NativeConnection uses the built-in [cluster](http://nodejs.org/docs/latest/api/cluster.html) module to facilitate the ClusterMQ API.
+It's designed to be the first adapter people use in early development, before they get whatever system they will use for deployment up and running.

+It has no options.

+The URL format is:

+    native:[//]

 ## Provider: AMQP